 Another popular adaptogen, this herb is known for reducing symptoms of fatigue, particularly as they relate to stress (like when you're burning the candle from both ends).
-One study found that subjects who took 340 milligrams of Rhodiola rosea extract for 10 weeks saw a significant reduction of generalized anxiety disorder symptoms.
+One study found that subjects who took 200 mg of Rhodiola rosea extract for 14 days saw a significant reduction of anxiety, stress, anger, and depression.

 Lieberman HR, Thompson LA, Caruso CM, et al. The catecholamine neurotransmitter precursor tyrosine increases anger during exposure to severe psychological stress.
 Psychopharmacology (Berl).
 2015;232(5):943-951. doi:10.1007/s00213-014-3727-7

 Salehi B, Venditti A, Sharifi-Rad M, et al. The therapeutic potential of apigenin.
 Int J Mol Sci.
 2019;20(6):1305. doi:10.3390/ijms20061305

 Salve J, Pate S, Debnath K, Langade D. Adaptogenic and anxiolytic effects of ashwagandha root extract in healthy adults: a double-blind, randomized, placebo-controlled clinical study.
 Cureus.
 2019;11(12):e6466. doi:10.7759/cureus.6466